 How can you tell if your dog is overweight?

 According to the American Kennel Club, one of the simplest ways to tell if you have a fat dog is to look at their body shape.
 If your dog has a defined waist and you can feel their ribs, they are probably at a healthy weight.
 On the other hand, if you compare your dog’s shape with dogs of the same breed, is yours rounder?
 A bulldog for example is a stocky breed that doesn’t have the tiny waist of say a greyhound.
 Look at your dog from the side and do you see their stomach hanging down?
 Their abdomen should be higher than their chest.

+As a loving dog owner, weight management should be of concern if you have a fat dog.
 Once you understand the cause of your dog’s obesity, you are in a much better position to stop it and even reverse it.
-However, putting your dog on a crash diet is also not welcome.
-You can learn how to put a dog on a diet properly in our next article.
+However, putting your dog on a crash diet is also not recommended.
+Again, please consult with your veterinarian.